HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

   ```
   - While you can see our Onboard an Enduser tutorial to learn how to onboard a basic enduser, in this one we're going to briefly and explicitly understand the small changes that need to take place for the enduser to be able to hold a **Railsbank Debit Card**.
   - So, to onboard a **card-holding** enduser, assuming you have purchased the **Railsbank-Direct-Debit-1** product, you need to paste the following into your terminal or testing tool, making sure to replace the example values for your own.
-  - You can Fetch enduser to retrieve all the information about the enduser - including their card details, once they've been created!
+  - You can Fetch enduser to retrieve all the information about the enduser, including their card details, once they've been created!

+### Note
+  - You can only create endusers of the type associated to your card programme: so if your card programme only allows individual people, only endusers of type "person" will be able to hold cards.

 ## Issue a Card